-- Save: (CTRL + S) This command saves the active window file to disk using the name and path shown in the title bar. - Save As: This command saves the active window file to disk after prompting the user for a new file name and (optionally) a new path. - Protect: This option saves a file with a user-defined password in an encrypted format.
-Thereafter, the file can only be opened for viewing / editing if the password is supplied.
-Protected files can still be simulated or used as macros in other circuits without requiring the password.
-Use this option to protect proprietary circuit or macro files that may contain sensitive material.
-To remove the protection, use the Save or Save As commands, which saves the file in standard text format without encryption. - Paths: This option lets you specify default paths for DATA (circuits and output files), LIBRARY (model libraries), PICTURE (picture files), and DOCUMENT (Reference Manual, User Guide, and other information files).
+To decrypt a .mac or .cir file: Load the file and supply the password.
+The program displays the decrypted file.
+Use the Save command to save the file in standard format without encryption.

+• Paths: This option lets you specify default paths for DATA (circuits and output files), LIBRARY (model libraries), PICTURE (picture files), and DOCUMENT (Reference Manual, User Guide, and other information files).
 If more than one path is specified, they must be separated by a semicolon (;).
 Micro-Cap first looks locally in the circuit for model data.
-It searches LI-BRARY paths next, scanning multiple paths in left to right order.
-See Chapter 24, "Libraries" for more information on paths.
+It searches LIBRARY paths next, scanning multiple paths in left to right order.
+See the Libraries chapter for more information on paths.
 Local .PATH commands, within the circuit can be used to specify different paths.
-Chapter 26, "The Command Statements", has more information on the .PATH commands.

-Figure 2-11 The Path dialog box
+Figure 2-12 The Path dialog box